We're all familiar with the sight of a cat licking themselves, using those barbs on their tongue to comb through their fur.

-One more thing, if you are feeling like getting a little something something for your fur baby that is unique, made right here in the USA (or anywhere but in China), 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!
+One more thing, if you are feeling like getting a little something something for your fur baby that is unique, made right here in the USA, 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!

 Now let's turn to you, our cat parent readers!
 Do you have regular grooming sessions with your furry feline friend?
 If not, have you considered starting?
 Additionally, have you given any of our brushes a go while grooming, such as our Tampico bristle brush?
 If so, what were your thoughts about it?
 Be sure to leave all your comments, stories, or thoughts down in the comments section below!